 Tenga Easy Beat Hard Boiled 6 Pack These individual egg-shaped strokers are pocket-sized, fun to use, and perfect for trips and overnights.
 Each one has its own texture, making every egg a whole new experience.
 Tenga eggs are reusable, but priced well enough to toss after a stroke or two.

-How do I know if a toy is made from TPE?
+How can I tell if a toy is made from TPE?

 Check the toy's packaging.
 If you're not sure, chat with the seller online or ask someone at your local sex toy shop.
 Unless the packaging states otherwise, assume that strokers and penis masturbators are lined with TPE.

-Will wearing a condom with a TPE toy make it safer?
+Will wearing a condom with a TPE dildo make it safer?

 Probably not.
 TPE is typically softened with oils that can break down latex and polyisoprene condoms and allow pathogens and chemicals to get through the barrier.
 There are no scientific studies that prove condoms work to protect the skin against TPE or other materials.